Sensemaking in a Sandbox

 Participants write, sketch, or map responses privately before sharing a word or phrase in chat—surfacing tacit reactions before group discussion.

-Design
+STUDY Design

 Witnessing-Based Dialogue